 R404.1.434 Exterior lighting controls.
-Where the total permanently installed exterior lighting power is greater than 30 watts, the permanently installed exterior lighting shall comply with the following lighting needs.
+Where the total permanently installed exterior lighting power is greater than 30 watts, the permanently installed exterior lighting shall comply with the following shut-off actions.

-1. Lighting shall be controlled by a manual on and off switch which permits automatic shut-off actions.
 Exception: Lighting serving multiple dwelling units.
+2. Lighting shall be automatically shut off when daylight is present and satisfies the lighting needs.
+2. Controls that exercise shut off actions shall not be allowed uplace that

+1. Lighting shall be controlled by a manual on and off switch which permits automatic